NicholasMorris-1/rdkit-ocaml/README.md

 This should hopefully build the rdkit repo and generate the required librdkitcffi.so file that is linked in the project.

 If you really do not want to use Nix, you can resolve the dependencies manually but this can be quite tricky.
-More info is [here](https://www.rdkit.org/docs/Install.html)
+More info is [here](https://www.rdkit.org/docs/Install.html).

+### Running the minimal example

+`dune build
+ cd lib/
+ dune exec rdkit-ocaml
+`